mohid-tanveer/rephoto-detection/reflection.md

   - when you hold out an entire screen type or camera body, those geometric and optical conditions change enough that the learned moire patterns only partially transfer.

 so moire is a **valuable secondary cue**, but on this dataset it cannot match exif’s reliability, and it alone would not support low-false-positive deployment.

+## interpreting subpixel’s poor performance

+from the metrics and the feature design, several plausible explanations emerge for why subpixel detection underperforms and produces so many false positives:

+- **screen and camera pipelines blur subpixel structure**:
+  - modern displays (especially high-density oled and lcd) and modern phone cameras aggressively apply:
+    - subpixel rendering,
+    - temporal dithering,
+    - demosaicing,
+    - denoising, sharpening, and resizing.
+  - by the time an image is saved as a jpeg and possibly rescaled, the crisp subpixel grid we expect conceptually may be **partially smeared into generic high-frequency texture**, which is also present in many authentic scenes (e.g., fabric, foliage, building facades).

+- **feature design may be capturing generic high-frequency structure, not screen-specific cues**:
+  - the cross-power peaks and period measures respond strongly to **any** strong regular structure or high-contrast edges.
+  - if re-photos tend to be of relatively flat, synthetic content (ui, illustrations) and authentic images include lots of textured natural scenes, it is easy for the subpixel features to confuse:
+    - fine edges and repeating patterns in real scenes,
+    - with genuine screen subpixel patterns.
+  - this would explain why auc is non-trivial (it sometimes ranks positives higher) but **fpr explodes** at high tpr.

+in short, the subpixel branch currently behaves more like a **generic “high-frequency texture detector”** than a robust screen-specific cue.

 ### future directions and open questions